wslyvh/AmsterdamBlockchainWeek/events/Do-Well-Do-Good/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
+    Popcorn (https://popcorn.network) invites you to an evening with natural wine & charcuterie at La Grande Crèmerie, a cozy wine bar 15min away from EthCC, down the street from Point Neuf.
+  -
     We’ve seen an incredible amount of wealth created in DeFi with increased protocol interoperability and liquidity allowing smart contracts to generate high returns for users.
 Surprisingly, there are close to zero DeFi protocols that allocate a percentage of revenue towards Social Impact.
 Blue chip centralized exchanges such as Binance and FTX donate to charitable organizations, however total earmarked funds thus far are microscopic compared to the $ billions in daily volume.
   -
     Smart contracts present the opportunity to bake social good into DeFi by contributing a substantial percentage of fees to create real world impact.
 And what about carbon credits or carbon offsets as a new asset class that can be baked into DeFi protocols.
 Let's discuss what we can do to improve DeFi!